 As a "Designated Business Operator" under the Law Concerning the Rational Use of Energy, the Company is obliged to reduce per-basic unit energy use more than 1% on an annual average on a medium- to long-term basis at facilities we own and rent.
 Moreover, we submit a regular report on energy saving and a medium- to long-term energy-saving plan to the Ministry of Economy, Trade and Industry.
-The values we reported to the Ministry in fiscal 2015 (the actual results for fiscal 2014) show that our energy-saving measures resulted in a more than 10% reduction of per-basic unit energy use compared with the base year fiscal 2010.
-We are also striving to reduce $\mathrm{CO}2$ emissions at our real estate facilities subject to the Tokyo Metropolitan Environmental Security Ordinance.
+The values we reported to the Ministry in fiscal 2016 (the actual results for fiscal 2015) show that our energy-saving measures resulted in about 7% reduction of per-basic unit energy use compared with the base year fiscal 2011.
+We are also striving to reduce CO2 emissions at our real estate facilities subject to the Tokyo Metropolitan Environmental Security Ordinance.

-▶ The actual results of our environmental conservation efforts and our total CO2 emissions reduction directive under the Tokyo Metropolitan Environmental Security Ordinance can be viewed on Mitsubishi Logistics' Web site in "Extended version."
+The actual results of our environmental conservation efforts and our total CO2 emissions reduction directive under the Tokyo Metropolitan Environmental Security Ordinance can be viewed on Mitsubishi Logistics' Web site in "Extended version."
+HOME>CITIZENSHIP>Environmental and Social Report>Extended version